AndreRudolph/impulsephp-doc/docs/controller.md

 <a name="introduction"></a>
 # Introduction

-A controller is the main component that is responsible for handling (and thus managing) user interactions.
-Unlike other frameworks, a controller in the Impulse PHP Framework itself does not directly return views.
-Instead, a view template specifies the related controller that will be rendered.
+Controllers in Impulse PHP Framework are not exactly the same as you might be used with other frameworks.
+In most other frameworks among other responsibilites, a controller is that instance that decides which view must be rendered.
+However, in impulse the exact opposite is the case as you have already explored in the **_Views_** section.

 <a name="basis-controller">
 ## Basic controllers